 1st Year: General Psychology, Developmental Psychology across Cultures, Basic Concepts in Neurophysiology, Precalculus, Social Psychology, Brain & Behavior, Statistical Methods for Psychology.

 2nd Year: Work and Organizational Psychology, Clinical Psychodynamic Models, Clinical and Emergency Psychology, Psychology of Health and Stress, Assessment and Rehabilitation of Brain Processes, Psychometric Methods, Psychology of Learning: From Individuals to Cultures.

 3rd Year: General and Intercultural Education, Socioeconomic Inequalities, Marginalization and Well-

 Being, Human Rights: Global & Local Protection.

-Graduates work in public or private institutions related to psychological well-being; for research, consultancy, training and organizational development activities; Institutions for lifelong education; Organizations that deal with the management of migration flows, inclusiveness and human rights also in emergency contexts.
+Graduates work in public or private institutions related to psychological well-being, in research, consultancy, training and organisational development activities, in institutions for lifelong education, in organisations that deal with the management of migration flows, inclusiveness and human rights also in emergency contexts.